 Poor physical body condition and excessive body weight are risk factors for the development of CrCLD.
 Both factors can be influenced by pet owners.
 Consistent physical conditioning with regular activity and close monitoring of food intake to maintain a lean body mass is advisable.

-Contact our practice for more information about Cruciate Ligament Disease and TPLO surgery at 410-489-9677.
+Contact our practice for more information about Cruciate Ligament Disease and TPLO surgery.